UC-JARRD/group-project/src/iFireTrackerWeb/README.md

 ![Nginx and Flask status](./images_for_readme/nginx_flask_status.png)

-Now the game will be available at the EC2 public IP address from the browser. `http://<EC2-PUBLIC-IP-ADDRESS>`
+Now the web application will be available at the EC2 public IP address from the browser. `http://<EC2-PUBLIC-IP-ADDRESS>`

 ## Conclusion